pg-spot-ops/pg-spot-operator/README.md

 # Backups

-If using local storage instances (*--storage-type=local*, default storage type is *network*), you don't get data persistence by default - which is good only of course for throwaway testing instance etc. To support persistence there is built-in support for pgBackRest with S3 storage.
+If using local storage instances (*--storage-type=local*, default storage type is *network*), you don't get data persistence by default - which is good only of course for throwaway testing / analytics etc. To support persistence there is built-in support for pgBackRest with S3 storage.
 Backups could of course configured for network storage also, for usual extra safety and (manual) PITR options.

+Note though that enabling backup still means a small data loss in case of VM eviction, assuming data is constantly written.
-Note though that default RPO / data loss window (backup.wal_archiving_max_interval) is 5min still and for larger databases (upwards of a few hundred GB), restoring in case of an eviction will take 15min+ and the operational side will suffer, so network storage with some provisioned IOPS to compensate disk latencies might be a better idea.
+The default average data loss window is around 1min (backup.wal_archiving_max_interval=2min) and for larger databases (100GB+), restoring in case of an eviction will take 10min+ and the operational side will suffer, so network storage with some provisioned IOPS to compensate disk latencies might be a better idea.

 Relevant CLI / Env flags:
   * --backup-s3-bucket / PGSO_BACKUP_S3_BUCKET (signals we want backups)